leonawicz/SNAPQAQC/docs/md/sp_ac_clump.md

 ##
 #### Scaled cumulative clump size frequency by clump size | temperature range

 When conditioned on temperature classes, there is little change.
 The key difference is trivial.
-Extreme values are relatively.
+Extreme values are relatively rare.
 Therefore, extremely large outliers in clump size are not possible.
 Note the shorter range on the x-axis for the coldest and hottest temperature classes.
 This is what makes it easier to see curves (step functions) indicating temperature values in the map